kohheepeace/docusaurus-pdf/README.md

 ## Introduction
 This is a PDF generator from docusaurus document.

+## *Note
+- This plugin is not intended to be used during build process.

 ## Demo
 This is generated PDF of official docusaurus website: https://drive.google.com/file/d/19P3qSwLLUHYigrxH3QXIMXmRpTFi4pKB/view